jaysudodeveloper/design-patterns/JavaScript/README.md

 loose coupling to support structured code.
 In OOP JavaScript modules are "classes".

 Modules should be IIFE to keep name spaces clean and allow for a "private scope".

+#Prototype
+The Prototypical design pattern relies on JavaScripts prototypical inheritance.
+Each object has a link to another object called its Prototype.